 Gene Ontology Biological Process Enrichment for the Ionome

 The HPO+ gene sets were analyzed for GO enrichment in the “Biological Process” namespace.
 Each node represents a GO term organized hierarchically in a tree with directed edges designating parent terms.
 Shaded terms were enriched for HPO+ genes (p < 0.05; hypergeometric).
-Dotted circles represent curated functional terms describing the enriched nodes in different clades of the tree.
-Each clade is annotated with the ionomic terms that were represented in the GO enrichment.
+Dotted circles represent curated functional terms describing the enriched nodes in clade of the tree.
+Each clade is annotated with the ionomic terms represented in the GO enrichment.

-Several of the observed GO enrichments were trait-specific including collections of GO terms reflecting “Chemical Response” (Se), “Microtubule Movement” (As), “Adhesion” (Cu), and “Saccharide Metabolism” (P).
+Several of the observed GO enrichments were trait-specific, including collections of GO terms reflecting “Chemical Response” (Se), “Microtubule Movement” (As), “Adhesion” (Cu), and “Saccharide Metabolism” (P).
 For example, the “Saccharide Metabolism” collection of GO term enrichments was driven by 5 HPO+ genes for P, one of which was tgd1 (GRMZM2G044027; See Supp.
 Table 10).
 Mutations in the Arabidopsis ortholog for tgd1 caused the accumulation of triacylglycerols and oligogalactolipids and showed a decreased ability to incorporate phosphatidic acid into galactolipids (Fan et al. 2015) which may alter P accumulation directly or via phosphatidic acid signaling (Katagiri et al. 2005).
 TGD1 is an ATP-binding cassette (ABC) transporter known to transport other substrates, including inorganic and organic cations and anions (Roston et al. 2012).
 The tgd1 gene was present in the HPO set, and the other four other genes were identified as strongly connected neighbors (HPO+) in the co-expression network.
 Two are of unknown function, GRMZM2G018241 and GRMZM2G030673, and the other two are involved in cellulose synthesis, GRMZM2G122277 and GRMZM2G177631.
 We should note that these enriched GO terms demonstrated the deficiencies of automated annotation approaches.
-Terms related to “blood coagulation” and “regulation of body fluid levels”, which were likely due to annotations translated to maize genes on the basis of protein sequence homology in humans, were recovered.
-While, at face value, these term descriptions are in-applicable in plant species, the fact that these terms contained HPO genes as well as strong network co-expression suggests that annotations assigned through orthology might be capturing underlying biological signals for which the accepted name is inappropriate (see Discussion).
+Terms related to “blood coagulation” and “regulation of body fluid levels”, which were likely due to annotations translated to maize genes based on protein sequence homology in humans, were recovered.
+While, at face value, these term descriptions are inapplicable in plant species, the fact that these terms contained HPO genes as well as strong network co-expression suggests that these annotations assigned through orthology might be capturing misnamed biological signal and further refined via co-expression evidence (see Discussion).

 In general, using co-expression networks to expand the neighborhood of the high-confidence candidate causal genes and then assessing the entire set for functional coherence through GO enrichment is a productive strategy for gaining insight into what processes are represented.
 Yet, this approach is particularly challenging in the annotation-sparse maize genome, where only ~1% of genes have mutant phenotypes (Lawrence et al. 2004).
-GO terms were too broad or insufficiently described to help distinguish causal genes.
-However, the terms discovered here contain genes that act in previously described pathways known to impact elemental traits.
-With greater confidence that subnetworks containing HPO genes contained coherent biological information, we refined our analysis by curating HPO genes for their involvement in specific biological processes, namely those that are known or suspected to affect to the transport, storage, and utilization of elements.
+GO terms were too high-level or insufficiently described to help distinguish causal genes.
+However, terms discovered here contain genes that act in previously described pathways known to impact elemental traits.
+With greater confidence that subnetworks containing HPO genes contained coherent biological information, we refined our analysis by curating HPO genes for their involvement in specific biological processes, namely those that are known or suspected to affect the transport, storage, and utilization of elements.

 GA-signaling DELLA domain transcription factors influence the ionome of maize